dvolk/sc/README.md

 - one-click deployments and updates
 - show service log and open terminal
 - memory, load and disk space and service monitoring
+- draw a diagram showing service connections and status
 - uses just systemd and ssh
 - everything in one configuration file
 - simple: no "control plane", no agent on worker nodes, no overlay network, no containers, no certificate management, no RBAC, etc